Class of 2017

 High School Highlights: Graduated Cum Laude (with honors), 4 year varsity cheerleader

-What’s Next: Ashlyn plans to study Elementary Education with a minor in Early Childhood and Spanish.
+What’s Next: Ashlyn plans to study Elementary Education and minor in Early Childhood and Spanish at Missouri Southern State University.
 She received an A+ Award, MOSO Merit Gold Scholarship and cheerleading scholarship.

 High School Highlights: Graduation with Honors, Goal 4 Award, Student Council Vice President, Ambassadors, Yearbook, volleyball manager